 Logistics College and University Degree Program Options

 Logisticians are concerned with the flow of products, payments, and information between consumers and suppliers.
-They are responsible for a product from start to finish, including production or acquisition, distribution, delivery, and resource disposal.
-Students interested in a career in logistics can pursue several education options, including an A.A.S. in Business Logistics Management, a B.A. in Logistics Management and a M.S. in Logistics and Supply Chain Management.
+They are responsible for product production or acquisition, distribution, delivery, and resource disposal.
+Students interested in entry-level careers in logistics can pursue associate's degrees in business logistics management.
+Those who want to become logistics specialists or managers can complete bachelor's degree programs in logistics management.
+Those who complete master's degrees in logistics have a range of job options in the logistics and supply chain management field.

 Associate of Applied Science in Business Logistics Management